josh-helpert/elder/docs/syntax.markdown

 ## Examples

 ## Sugar
-TODO
 * Anonymous tree head w/ `-` and `*`

-## TODO
----
 * Say anything about const-ness? propogate constness? or foreign convern?
 * Codegen when prefix? or foreign concern? ie this only defines it as infix?
-* First character/operator is special b/c defines how rest is interpreted?
 * Reserved
 * Ambiguities
 * Warts